 “I am very fortunate to be able to work with my outstanding clinical partners Jon Davids and Vedant Kulkarni along with my collaborators Julia Wang and Kent Leach,” Smith said.
 “I also appreciate the guidance from my advisory teams in the Neurobiology, Physiology and Behavior and Physical Medicine and Rehabilitation departments who helped pave the way for the first grant for our expanding lab.”

-This article originally appeared on the UC Davis Health website.
+- This article was originally posted by UC Davis Health